YidiWang2002/Bayesian_Movie/README.md

 - [Future Work](#future-work)

 ## **Overview**
-This project explores the application of **Hidden Markov Models (HMM)** and **Hierarchical Bayesian Modeling (HBM)** in analyzing trends in the movie industry.
+This project explores the application of **Hidden Markov Models (HMM)**， **MCMC sampling**, and **Hierarchical Bayesian Modeling (HBM)** in forecasting box office revenue in the movie industry.
 By leveraging machine learning and probabilistic modeling, we extract latent patterns from historical movie data.

 ## **Data Processing and EDA**